BDC Hamburger Icon

 TipBottom line

 No network is 100 percent secure.
-Consider data minimization as one of your cybersecurity defense strategies.
-Data minimization involves keeping only the data you need for its intended purpose and restricting access to only those who need it.
+Consider incorporating data minimization practices — keeping only the data you need, using it for its intended purpose, and restricting access to it — into your cybersecurity defense strategies.

-• Extensible Authentication Protocol (EAP): This is a secure public-key encryption system so that only authorized network users can access the network.
+• Extensible authentication protocol (EAP): This is a secure public-key encryption system that allows only authorized network users to access the network.

-• Message-integrity check (MIC): This determines whether a hacker captured or altered packets passing between the access point and client.
+• Message-integrity check (MIC): This security feature determines whether a hacker has captured or altered packets passing between the access point and the client.

 The switch to WPA2